akka/akka/docs/src/main/paradox/scala/http/common/marshalling.md

 # Marshalling

-"Marshalling" is the process of converting a higher-level (object) structure into some kind of lower-level representation, often a "wire format".
-Other popular names for it are "Serialization" or "Pickling".
+Marshalling is the process of converting a higher-level (object) structure into some kind of lower-level representation, often a "wire format".
+Other popular names for marshalling are "serialization" or "pickling".

-In Akka HTTP "Marshalling" means the conversion of an object of type `T` into a lower-level target type, e.g. a `MessageEntity` (which forms the "entity body" of an HTTP request or response) or a full `HttpRequest` or `HttpResponse`.
+In Akka HTTP, marshalling means the conversion of an object of type `T` into a lower-level target type, e.g. a `MessageEntity` (which forms the "entity body" of an HTTP request or response) or a full `HttpRequest` or `HttpResponse`.